-Health Care Utilization
+Health Care Uitilization

-In their book “Health Economics: Theories, Insights, and Industry Studies,” health care economists Rexford Santerre and Stephen Neun emphasize the importance of statistics in the allocation of limited or scarce medical resources.
-Statistical information is invaluable in determining what goods and services to produce and which groups of people to offer them to.
-Health care statistics improve allocation and production efficiency.
-Inevitably, allocation decisions involve trade-offs--the costs of lost or missed opportunities when choosing one economic decision over another.
-Reliable statistics are important to help minimize the risks of health care trade-offs by providing the most appropriate care to the most appropriate individuals.
+Heath care economists Rexford Santerre and Stephen Neun emphasize the importance of statistics in the allocation of scarce medical resources.
+Statistical information is invaluable in determining what combination of goods and services to produce, which resources to allocate in producing them and to which populations to offer them.
+Health care statistics are critical to allocative and production efficiency.
+Inevitably, allocation decisions involve trade-offs--the costs of lost or missed opportunities in choosing one economic decision over another.
+Reliable statistical information minimizes the risks of health care trade-offs.

-According to Frederick Gravetter and Larry Wallnau in “Statistics for the Behavioral Sciences,” statistics create order out of chaos by summarizing and simplifying information about complex groups of people.
-Health care administrators, charged with providing care to diverse groups of people, determine existing services and assess the needs of the communities they serve.
-Analysis of statistics is a critical component in a needs assessment.
-Statistics are equally important in helping pharmaceutical and technology companies develop products that meet the needs of consumers.
+According to Frederick J. Gravetter and Larry B. Wallnau, statistics "create order out of chaos" by summarizing and simplifying complex human populations.
+Public and private health care administrators, charged with providing continuums of care to diverse populations, compare existing services to community needs.
+Statistical analysis is a critical component in a needs assessment.
+Statistics are equally important to pharmaceutical and technology companies in developing product lines that meet the needs of the populations they serve.